Are you a 'High Responder’ to training?:

 Nov 20th, 2014

 In a previous post, I talked a little about some of the different ‘types’ of athletes I’ve come across in my years of coaching.
-The guy smiling (in the midst of a double marathon!) in the pic above is Mike Coughlin, on his way to a 2nd place at the 2011 Ultraman World Championships.
+The guy smiling (in the midst of a double marathon!) in the pic above is Mike Coughlin, on his way to a 2nd place at the 2011 Ultraman World Championships (an event that he would come back to win in 2015).
 Mike is one of the fastest responders to training that I have had the pleasure to work with.
-Mike took himself from very average fitness levels to World Class levels for his event in the space of 16 (very hard) weeks of training.
+In 2011, Mike took himself from average 'Working Dude' fitness levels to World Class levels for his event in the space of 16 (very hard) weeks of training.
 This is not a normal training response!

 In that previous article, I alluded to a system of actually quantifying these differences in training response among athletes.
 In this article, I want to expand on that a little and give you a readily applicable practical assessment of whether you are a high responding ‘Natural’ (like Mike), an average responding ‘Realist’ or a low responding ‘Workhorse’.